nickolat/LLMRec_reproducibility/README.md

 <h4> RQ3: Benchmarking with new baselines and RLMRec </h4>

-- For new recommendation baselines, use the last version of [ELLIOT](https://github.com/sisinflab/Graph-Missing-Modalities) repository following the details described above(#elliot) .
+- For new recommendation baselines, use the last version of [ELLIOT](https://github.com/sisinflab/Graph-Missing-Modalities) repository following the same instructions defined above.

 - For RLMRec, use the official [repository](https://github.com/HKUDS/RLMRec).
 Substitute the corresponding directories in RLMRec (./emb, ./item, ./user) to the ones in the downloaded repository (path: ./generation).
 Dataset already augmented and processed is available in the [data storage](https://drive.google.com/file/d/1ktu5GOBoL0uUrdM70EQVXHZpMc3LRctB/view?usp=sharing) (path: ./data/Netflix/Train_Val_Test/RLMRec)